Combatting bad odours with an air purifier

 Rid your home of bad odours once and for all

 A house contains a multitude of smells, all varying in their degree of pleasantness, even when it’s properly aired out every day.
 Odours are, simply put, molecules present in the air that are detected by our olfactory systems when we breathe them in.
 Air pollution happens almost immediately once an activity begins: within a few minutes of cooking, burning a scented candle, performing a physical activity, or smoking a cigarette.
 Although these particles are impossible to see, they settle on everything around us including our clothes, our furniture, and our belongings.
 While some bad odours are simply unpleasant, others can pose serious dangers to our health, notably VOCs (volatile organic compounds).
 Some of these odours are odourless but pollute and can harm us nonetheless.
 One of the more infamous is formaldehyde.
 An odourless gas, formaldehyde is extremely dangerous to our health and is one of the most common components of indoor air pollution.
+It is generated by all new furniture, textiles and upholstery as it is heavily used in manufacturing industries.

 Beware of Volatile Organic Compounds

 Perhaps unsurprisingly so, one of the primary sources of indoor air pollution in the home is caused by tobacco use.
 Cigarette smoke is a known cause of a handful of diseases, notably cardiovascular and respiratory diseases.
 Smokers are not the only ones affected by cigarette smoke, however.
 Second-hand smoke affects non-smokers alike.
-Cigarette smoke leaves behind a pollution of the air that can take long periods of time to dissipate and, additionally, leaves its traces everywhere in the house: walls, surfaces, clothes, furniture, etc.
+Cigarette smoke leaves behind a pollution of the air that can take long periods of time to dissipate and, additionally, leaves its traces everywhere in the house: walls, surfaces, clothes, furniture, etc. This is called third-hand smoke.

 A high-performance air purifier likes ours works to combat these various air pollutants in the home, whether it be from cooking (grease, fish, or frying odours) or cigarette smoke.
 Odourous particles are removed from the air including all the pollutants that can play a devastating role on our health: formaldehyde, ammonia, aniline, benzene, fumes, etc.